-As a Church of England school we follow the Values for life programme and embed these beliefs into our management of behavioural issues.
+As a Church of England school we follow the Values for Life programme and embed these beliefs into our management of behavioural issues.
+The British Values are interlinked with the personal quality of the week and displayed in the hall.

-5.5.
+5.4.
 Community links